DaApppooo/AACpp/README.md

 > temporary.
 I sent them an email about this, hoping this will be fixed soon
 > enough.

-When your board is done, export it with the
+When your board is done, download your board set as `OBZ`:
-`.obz` format:

 ![Clicking on the "Download Board set as OBZ"](doc/tuto0.png)